 Programme for Promotion of Self-Employment and Entrepreneurship in Kenya: Improved use of business development services and access to finance for young enterprises

-Youth unemployment is a major challenge in Kenya, which has made the promotion and development of entrepreneurship, particularly for the traditional and informal sectors, a priority for the Government of Kenya and the development aid community.
+Youth unemployment is a major challenge in Kenya, which made the promotion and development of entrepreneurship, particularly for the traditional and informal sectors, a priority for the Government of Kenya and the development aid community.

 Duration